The Human Truth Foundation

 Health:

 Myanmar (Burma) does relatively well in encouraging good health, compared to many other countries.
-Myanmar (Burma) does better than average in its smoking rate33, its adolescent birth rate20, its fertility rate14 and in its alcohol consumption rate34 (but bad for Asia).
-But, things could still be better.
-Myanmar (Burma) does worse than average in its average life expectancy11 (one of the lowest in Asia) and in its immunizations take-up35.
-The prevalence of overweight adults has increased by 14% over the past 40 years.
+Myanmar (Burma) comes in the best 20 in terms of its fertility rate13.
+It does better than average when it comes to its smoking rate31, its adolescent birth rate18 and in its alcohol consumption rate32 (but high for Asia).
+But, there's bad news too.
+Myanmar (Burma) does worse than average in its average life expectancy11 (amongst the lowest in Asia) and in its immunizations take-up33.
+The number of overweight adults has increased by 14% over the last 40 years.
+Life expectancy in Myanmar improved by +9.9yrs in the 30 years from 1990, better than the global average of +7.9yrs.

 Years11